valentina-b/book-my-wedding-wish/README.md

 aims to help the happy couple by allowing them to create an online place where guests can choose among the presents the couple wishes to receive.

-As the guests also struggle with choosing a present for the newlyweds - which is often quite expensive - this online wedding gift wishlist helps them with deciding on what to buy while they can be sure the present will be greatly appreciated.
+As the guests also struggle with choosing a present for the bride and the groom - which is often quite an expensive decision - this online wedding gift wishlist helps them with deciding on what to buy while they can be sure the present will be greatly appreciated.
 Therefore, the secondary purpose of this app is to provide a simple overview of desired wedding presents and an easy booking process.